An Israeli strike on a school kills at least 22 people, Gaza Health Ministry says

 In July, Israeli airstrikes hit a girls’ school in Deir al-Balah, killing at least 30 people sheltering inside.
 Israel’s military said it targeted a Hamas command center used to direct attacks against its troops and store “large quantities of weapons.”

-Also Saturday, the Gaza Health Ministry said five of its workers were killed and five others injured by Israeli fire that struck the ministry’s warehouses in the southern Musbah area.

-Tensions soared in the region on Friday after an Israeli airstrike on a Beirut suburb in Lebanon killed 31 people, including civilians and Ibrahim Akil, who was in charge of Hezbollah’s elite Radwan Force.
+Tensions soared in the region on Friday after an Israeli airstrike on a Beirut suburb in Lebanon killed dozens of people, including civilians and Ibrahim Akil, who was in charge of Hezbollah’s elite Radwan Force.
 Also killed was Ahmed Wahbi, another senior commander in the group’s military wing.

 The strike came hours after Hezbollah launched one of its most intense bombardments of northern Israel in nearly a year of fighting.
 Israel’s Iron Dome missile defense system intercepted most of the rockets.